fowler-mychale/Parking-Citations/README.md

 - Silver
 - Red

-### By Color:
+### Top 5 by vehicles by color:

 </br>

 The adjacent area line chart tells us that the top 5 ticketd out of state cars in 2016 were:</br>

-### By State:
+### Top 5 ticket vehicles by state:

 </br>

-- AZ
+- Arizona
-- TX
+- Texas
-- NV
+- Nevada
-- FL
+- Florida
-- WA
+- Washington

 And finally, we are able to determine what street issues the most tickets by month using a heatmap.
 What we can conclude is from January to May is when activity spikes and June through January shows a decline.
-We can also observe that 11600 San Vicente blvd had the ost tickets issued total in the month of January.
+We can also observe that 11600 San Vicente blvd had the most tickets issued total in the month of January.